justinethier/zig-mark-sweep-gc/README.md

 # Porting a Simple Mark-Sweep Garbage Collector to Zig

-The project is the port of Bob Nystrom's simple mark-sweep GC - a modern classic! - from C to Zig.
+The project is the port of Bob Nystrom's simple mark-sweep garbage collector - a modern classic! - from C to Zig.

 This is my first Zig project.
 Between that and Zig being a relatively new language I thought it would be helpful to give an overview of the experience and talk about the tooling.